 Thesis Requirements and Evaluation Criteria

 The following guidelines apply only to students who began UHP prior to Fall 2018.
-Students beginning Fall 2018 or later should consult the Current Honors Requirements.
+Students beginning Fall 2018 or later should consult the Current Honors Requirements and the Major and Thesis Requirements page for your major.

 Thesis requirements vary according to the level of Latin honors you are attempting to attain.
 The level for which your thesis is approved is ultimately contingent upon its quality, as determined by your supervisor and readers according to the thesis evaluation criteria.